Perspectives // Ageing in Place

 From a service perspective, support may actually be increasing.

-From an individual's perspective, life may feel increasingly fragmented.
+But from an individual's perspective, life may feel increasingly fragmented.

 This distinction matters.